mjfwebb/twitch-bot/docs/INTERVAL_COMMANDS.md

 The `command` field is the command that will be run when the command is run.
 If the command is an empty string, no command will be run.

 The `commandParams` field is the parameters that will be passed to the command when it is run.
 If the commandParams is an empty string, no parameters will be passed to the command.

+The `mustBeStreaming` field is a boolean that determines whether or not the command will be run if the bot is not streaming.
+If this is set to `true`, the command will only be run if the bot is streaming.
+If this is set to `false`, the command will be run regardless of whether or not the bot is streaming.